 Understandably, Captain Caveman’s (or “Cavey” for short) primitive characteristics made him both a hindrance and a help.
 His neolithic intellect allowed for only a limited vocabulary, making him easily confused when carrying out all but the simplest of instructions.
 He did, however, make up for his mental shortcomings with some superhero-like abilities and a handy club.

 Among his unique traits, Captain Caveman had super strength and the sporadic ability to fly (because it constantly fizzled out).
 In addition, his hollow utility club contained something similar to a Swiss Army knife of dinosaurs that popped out of the club’s hinged end in order to carry out a task.
 If all else failed, Cavey could pull an endless variety of useful objects from the depths of his body hair.

 The series lasted for three seasons.
-In its second season it was part of the 90-minute programming block Scooby’s All-Stars, and in its third season the show stood on its own.
+In its second season it was part of the 90-minute series Scooby’s All-Stars, and in its third season the show stood on its own.
 Captain Caveman returned to his prehistoric roots in 1980 when got his own, self-titled segment on the 90-minute, The Flintstones Comedy Show.
 In this series he acted as copy boy at the Bedrock Daily News, while interacting with reporters Wilma and Betty.
 Captain Caveman made another comeback in 1986, when he starred in a show-within-a-show segment called Captain Caveman and Son as part of the 30-minute series, The Flintstone Kids.